Last updated on August 7th, 2023 at 01:14 pm

 Those who took a covid-19 loan in Nigeria during the pandemic can find the interest rate at: https://infomediang.com/nmfb-loan-interest-rate

-In this post, we’ll show to calculate how much you’d be paying “on top” of your loan whether it’s personal or to boost your business.
+In this post, we’ll show you how to calculate how much you’d be paying “on top” of your loan whether it’s a personal loan or business loan to boost your business.